sausheong/polyglot/README.md

 As a programmer you trade-off complexity and effort for something you think is more important for the web application you're creating.
 In Polyglot, we are trading complexity and effort for:

 1. **Performance scalability** -- Polyglot responders are distributed and independent processes that can reside anywhere on a connected network
-2. **Modularity** -- Polyglot responders can be chained, each doing an individual piece of processing, encouraging reusability of code
 3. **Extensibility** -- by creating an acceptor as a controller in an existing web application, you can extend the applications through Polyglot
 4. **Multi-lingual development** -- Polyglot responders can be developed in multiple programming languages, **at the same time**